evvanErb/facialRecognitionCommandLineProgram/README.md

 face_recognition is a facial recognition wrapper for dlib which can be found at: https://github.com/ageitgey/face_recognition

+This program uses a Haar Cascade for face detection

 To use this program first run: "python3 setup.py" to install all required libraries